Apply for a dropped kerb or access point

 A dropped kerb is when the pavement between the road and your driveway is strengthened and the kerb is lowered to allow vehicles to cross it without causing any damage.
 An access point is where you access your property from the road.

-Before you get a dropped kerb installed by a contractor or start using a new access point, you need to get our permission.
+Before you get a dropped kerb installed or extended by a contractor or start using a new access point, you need to get our permission.
 We need to make sure it won't introduce any risks to other road users or damage any part of the road or pavement.

 Get permission

-Follow the process below to get permission for a single dropped kerb or access point for your home.
+Follow the process below to get permission for:

 Cost

-If we decline your application, you will get a refund of £180.
+If we decline your application, you will get a refund of £214.

 Apply

-Before you apply for permission, read the application guidance (PDF, 666.1 KB).
+Before you apply for permission, read the application guidance (PDF, 565.4 KB).

 You'll also need: